joasarro2200/HealthCare-App/README.md

 ## Set up and run

-Build the images: docker-compose build (maybe you need sudo)
+-Build the images: docker-compose build (maybe you need sudo)

-Run app: docker-compose up (maybe you need sudo)
+-Run app: docker-compose up (maybe you need sudo)

 Be sure to apply django migrations: python manage.py migrate (in backend container)